preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/apps/index.rst

 .. image:: teamwork-apps-app-instance-65.png

 Use the ADD IMAGE button to add an image for use in rollups.
-You can alos edit Title, Description, Public Listing setting and edit the Sharepoint Url, if needed.
+You can also edit Title, Description, Public Listing setting and edit the Sharepoint Url, if needed.

 Pending Approval
 *****************